NixOS/rfcs/rfcs/0166-nix-formatting.md

 - @tomberek (from Flox, shepherd of the original formatting RFC)
 - @0x4A6F (shepherd of the original formatting RFC)
 - @Sereja313 (from Serokell, original sponsors of nixfmt)
+- @dasJ (from Helsinki Systems, writes Nix)

 Team member updates are left for the team itself to decide.

 ### Official Nix formatter

-The Nix format team is given the authority and responsibility of creating and maintaining the _official Nix formatter_ implementation.
+The Nix formatter team is given the authority and responsibility of creating and maintaining the _official Nix formatter_ implementation.
 This is a repository in the NixOS GitHub organisation.
 The repository will initially be based on [this nixfmt pull request](https://github.com/serokell/nixfmt/pull/118).